RhythmusByte/RhythmusByte/README.md

 - [ ] 🚀 Create a project using **Flutter**
 - [ ] 🧮 Learn Java
 - [ ] 🧺 Master Data Structures and Algorithms using Java/Dart
+- [ ] 🔥 Make a 100-day streak on GitHub
 > The journey of learning continues....

 ---